 A federal political committee may close its North Carolina registration if it plans to cease making contribution in the State.
 In order to close, the committee must file a final disclosure report and a CRO-3410 Certification to Close Federal Committee.

 Federal Political Committees Report Contributions.
 What is a Contribution in North Carolina?
 What Do We Report?

 A contribution is anything of value whatsoever, made to, or in coordination with, a candidate to support or oppose the nomination or election of one or more clearly identified candidates, or to a political committee, to a political party, to an affiliated party committee, or to a referendum committee, whether or not made in an election year, and any contract, agreement, or other obligation to make a contribution.
 N.C.G.S. § 163-278.6(13).

 A contribution includes in-kind transfers.
 An in-kind contribution is a non-monetary contribution, such as a good or service, made to a committee.

-In accordance with 08 NCAC 21 .0105, for each contribution made, the federal political committee must report the following:
+In accordance with 08 NCAC 21 .0105 (PDF), for each contribution made, the federal political committee must report the following:

 - The full name, mailing address, and phone number for each recipient of a contribution;

 - The form of payment;

 - The date each contribution was made; and